IAmJonoBo/n00plicate/docs/DOCUMENTATION_SUMMARY.md

-# Documentation Summary (Mimic 2.0)
+# Documentation Summary (n00plicate 2.0)

-Use this file to understand the current documentation landscape during the Mimic 2.0 rewrite.
+Use this file to understand the current documentation landscape during the n00plicate 2.0 rewrite.
 Each entry links to a living document; consult [`docs/README.md`](./README.md) for the canonical index.

 ## Start Here